The Link Between Obesity and Cancer

 Possibly more frightening is that obese women are more likely to die from breast cancer than slimmer women who also have breast cancer.
 One reason could be that the tumors are detected at later stages.
 It’s more difficult to detect tumors at early stages in obese women.
 Another reason could be the overall unhealthy state of an obese woman’s body compared to a woman who has maintained a healthier weight throughout life.

 Cancer and the means to fight cancer are very hard on the human body.
 A person who is obese may be in a very unhealthy state when diagnosed with cancer.
 Over the years, diet and lifestyle choices may have lead to not only the weight gain, but a number of underlying health conditions such as cardiovascular disease and type 2 diabetes.
-Lack of proper nutrition such as eating plenty of vegetables and whole grains may have taken its toll on the body making it more difficult for a person who is obese to survive yet another disease such as breast cancer.
+Lack of proper nutrition such as eating nutrient dense foods may have taken its toll on the body making it more difficult for a person who is obese to survive yet another disease such as breast cancer.

 Obesity and Colon Cancer